-- (4) A biosecurity officer may, with the consent of the person in charge of the article, take samples of any outgoing regulated article if the taking of a sample is necessary for the issue of a sanitary or phytosanitary certificate. - (5) If the person in charge of a regulated article refuses consent under subsection (4), the biosecurity officer may require the person to provide a sample, failing which the sanitary or phytosanitary certificate will not be issued. - (6) A biosecurity officer may request the importer or exporter of a consignment to unpack it or break it up to facilitate sampling, at the risk and expense of the importer or exercising powers under subsection (1) or (2), a biosecurity officer shall give the importer or exporter a written notice, identifying the quantity of the sample and the place where the sample is to be analysed. - (7) In other respects, the procedure for taking and analysing samples, recording the results and disposing of the samples is as prescribed or specified. - (8) If, in the course of sampling, goods are destroyed or damaged, without negligence or malice, no compensation is payable to the importer or exporter of the goods. - (9) The importer or exporter of a regulated article from which samples are taken under subsection (1) shall be notified in writing of the findings in respect of the samples as soon as reasonably practicable. - (10) The fees and charges for taking and analysis of samples under this section are as prescribed by regulation. - 52.
-Testing of articles (1) A biosecurity officer may test, or cause tests to be conducted on, any incoming regulated article, in order to ascertain whether the article meets the biosecurity import requirements in respect of it - (2) Following a test of an incoming article, and on payment of the prescribed fee, if any, the article shall be either released to the importer, and biosecurity import clearance granted in respect of it, or it shall be treated in accordance with section 53 or reconsigned or destroyed. - (3) A biosecurity officer may test, or cause tests to be conducted on, any outgoing regulated article that requires biosecurity export clearance if such tests are a condition for importation into the receiving country. - (4) Following tests on an outgoing article, biosecurity export clearance shall either be granted or refused in respect of the article. - (5) Sections 50(3) to (6) apply to articles detained for testing under this section. - (6) The importer or exporter of a regulated article which is tested under subsection (1) or (3) shall be notified in writing of the results of the test before the article is released or otherwise disposed of. - (7) If a test conducted under subsection (1) or (3) without negligence or malice destroys or damages an animal or other article being tested, no compensation is payable to the importer of the animal or other article. - (8) The fees and charges for testing of an article under this section are as prescribed by regulation.
+- 52. (1) A biosecurity officer may test, or cause tests to be conducted on, any incoming regulated article, in order to ascertain whether the article meets the biosecurity import requirements in respect of it. - (2) Following a test of an incoming article, and on payment of the prescribed fee, if any, the article must be either released to the importer, and biosecurity import clearance granted in respect of it, or it must be treated in accordance with section 53 or re-consigned or destroyed. - (3) A biosecurity officer may test, or cause tests to be conducted on, any outgoing regulated article that requires biosecurity export clearance if such tests are a condition for importation into the receiving country. - (4) Following tests on an outgoing article, biosecurity export clearance must either be granted or refused in respect of the article. - (5) Section 50(3) to (6) apply to articles detained for testing under this section. - (6) The importer or exporter of a regulated article which is tested under subsection (1) or (3) must be notified in writing of the results of the test before the article is released or otherwise disposed of. - (7) If a test conducted under subsection (1) or (3) without negligence or malice destroys or damages an animal or other article being tested, no compensation is payable to the importer of the animal or other article. - (8) The charges for testing of an article under this section are as prescribed or specified.